-Address: Plaza de la Independencia, Calle 5a Este, Panamá, Panama.
+Address: Plaza de la Independencia, Calle 5a Este, Panama City, Panama.

 Punta Culebra Nature Center (Centro Natural Punta Culebra)

-The Punta Culebra Nature Center is run by the Smithsonian Tropical Research Institute (STRI).
-The centre is located on a patch of dry forest on the small Naos Island.
-The centre has a nature trail through the dry forest where visitors can see sloths and iguanas.
-It also has two large aquariums, one containing fish from the Caribbean and the other from the Pacific.
-Visitors can also see the ships waiting to transit the canal through a telescope.
+The Punta Culebra Nature Center (Marine Exhibition Center of Punta Culebra) is run by the Smithsonian Tropical Research Institute (STRI).
+The centre has a nature trail through the dry forest where visitors can see birds, sloths, raccoons and iguanas.
+It has many exhibits, including the Fabulous Frogs of Panama and a tank with turtles and equinoderms.

-The Panama history museum faithfully depicts the history of Panama from the colonial period to the modern times through countless exhibits.
-It is a rich source to know the roots of Panama and how it has been shaped through many years of history.
+The history museum opened in 1977 shared the history of Panama from the colonial period to the modern times through countless exhibits.
+The museum is located on the ground floor of the Municipal Palace, in the Casco Antiguo.
+It is a great source to learn the roots of Panama and how it has been shaped through many years of history.

-This museum features a permanent collection of watercolours and oil paintings of mostly Panamanian artists.
-Other works of established and contemporary artists are featured on a revolving basis.
-The museum also holds painting classes for kids and adults as well.
+The museum is also known as MAC Panama, features a permanent collection of over 700 works of Panamanian and Latin American artists.
+The museum also hosts free events, painting classes for kids and adults as well.

 Biomuseo is located in Amador, also known as Causeway, at the south entrance of the Panama Canal.
 A museum is focused on the cultural and natural history of Panama, evolution of biodiversity.
 It also shares a story of how the isthmus of Panama changed the world.